 How effectively leaders address these challenges will determine long-term competitiveness and resilience.

-Conclusion: India at a Strategic Inflection Point
+India at a Strategic Inflection Point

 Indian enterprise in 2026 stands at a defining crossroads.
 Fueled by visionary leadership, scaled innovation, and entrepreneurial energy, the ecosystem is poised to play a central role in shaping the global economy.